Air Conditioner Repair Checklist

 If your thermostat isn’t signaling your AC to work, it won’t activate.

 The main part is making sure it’s on “cool” and not “heat.”
 Otherwise your air conditioner may not start running.
-Or you could get hot air moving from vents since the heater is going instead.
+You could also get hot air moving from vents since the heater is going instead.

 If you have a traditional thermostat: